dsanson/carnap-javascript/README.md

   [live demo]: https://carnap.io/shared/dsanson@gmail.com/Timer%20Example

-I think this script works, but I haven't ended up using it myself, as I haven't been using timed assignments.
+I think this script works.
+But I haven't ended up using it myself, as I haven't been using timed assignments.

 ## save-work.js

-Status: works, but not reliably, which makes it useless
+Status: works unreliably, which makes it useless

-By default, Carnap loses all student work every time a page is reloaded.
-So the idea here is to save work to the server, using the Carnap server's AssignmentState.

-Status:

-This works, but not reliably, for all problem types except Sequent Calculus Deductions and Gentzen-Prawitz Natural Deductions.
+This script implements persistent student work, saving the work a student has done on exercises to the Carnap server using the `AssignmentState` API.
+It doesn't support Sequent Calculus or Gentzen-Prawitz exercises.

-I believe the reason it is unreliable is a timing problem.
-We need to wait until after Carnap is done loading and processing the page, before going in and loading saved values.
-But right now, the Carnap javascript API does not expose a hook for this.
+More importantly, it doesn't work reliably.
+I believe the issue is a timing problem, as it sometimes tries to reload student work before Carnap is done initializing the exercises.
+But I'm not sure about that.

 TODO:

 - [ ] make reliable
 - [ ] add support for Sequent Calculus and Gentzen-Prawitz (using Carnap's JSON serialization?)
-- [ ] also save information about submission status, if that can be done reliably

-## Persistent Checklists

-Status: broken

-The simplest idea here is to implement persistent checklists, so a student can check off items in a checklist, and when they reload the page, this information will be retained.

-But what I've actually created is a script that automatically generates a checklist of all the exercises on a page, and adds a linked checkbox to each problem.
-So students can check off each problem as they go, and get a quick overview of their progress.
-But, like I say, it is currently broken.

-TODO:

-- [ ] fix!
-- [ ] document!
-- [ ] auto-check boxes based on problem-submision event

 ## youtube-embed.js

 This is a simple script meant to make it easier to embed youtube videos into Carnap documents.
+It isn't really specific to Carnap in any way.
 To embed a video, create a div with the class 'youtube', and put the URL inside the div, like so:

 ```